TERMS AND CONDITIONS FOR LANDLORDS

 Payment of Rent

-The rent payment is handled by NS, unless the subletting contract has been drawn up directly between the landlord and the corporate client.
+The rent payment is handled by NS.
 The rent will be paid on the last workday of each month in advance.
 NS charges a deposit of one month’s rent from the tenant, which is retained during the rental period.

 The landlord should provide NS with minimum three complete sets of keys to the apartment upon move-in and two sets for common areas along with possible keys for the mailbox, storage unit and laundry room.
 If the landlord has any specific requests regarding handling of locks and/or keys provided to the apartment, this information must reach NS before the contract is signed.

 Specific Requirements of Maintenance